 Modules are hot-swappable - they can be installed or removed from the chassis with the power on.
-To remove a module safely with the power on, you must follow the procedure in Module Removal and Replacement Procedure (Hot Removal) on page 30.
+To remove a module safely with the power on, you must follow the procedure in Module Removal and Replacement Procedure (Hot Removal).

 Install proper software versions prior to inserting any new modules.